The Call of the City

 What was urban life like 100 years ago?
 The technology we now take for granted was either absent or in its infancy: electricity, automobiles, telephones, radio, television.
-In my own mind I picture New York City or Chicago with its teeming immigrants, and still manage to conclude that urban life was much like it is now: huge numbers of people all trying to get ahead in the world.
+In my own mind, I picture New York City or Chicago with its teeming crowds of immigrants—including my own ancestors—and I conclude that urban life then was much like it is now: huge numbers of people all trying to get ahead in the world.

 If now and then, on a wet day, the city does not seem attractive, one should draw up before his fire and read the journal of a lover of the country, of a hunter of a fisherman in his wilds.
 The writer will early tell how shabbily the weather treated him, and it is a safe guess that one will not be so saintly as not to smile when thinking of a contrast offered by the safe harbor of a city. … The journal rambles on, and before it is done with the weather one may be sure of a page or so on the delicious difficulty in making a fire; on the remarkable failure of this particular fire, when built, to warm both sides of the body at the same time equally; and of the early darkness and the consequent and admittedly, long and tiresome evenings when the weather is rainy.
 If you are human, you shift your feet on the ottoman and ring for William to turn on the steam heat.

-(Lucky for our city dweller that he has a manservant named William!)
+Lucky for our city dweller that he has a manservant named William!
+It is clearly not the teeming European immigrants of whom Robinson writes.

 Charles Mulford Robinson (1869–1917) was one of the first urban planners and an advocate of the City Beautiful movement.
 He was Professor of Civic Design at the University of Illinois at Urbana-Champaign, and wrote the influential 1901 book The Improvement of Towns and Cities.